Installer Directory

 Why Air Source Heat Pumps Lose Efficiency in Cold Weather

-The air source heat pump is typically sized to be able to provide heat for 80-90% of your annual requirements.
-When the temperatures are above freezing, it should be able to fill 100% of the heating requirements for your household.
+The air source heat pump is typically sized to be able to provide heat for the majority (often around 85-95%) of a household’s annual heating demand, not necessarily peak demand on the coldest days.
+When the temperatures are above freezing, it should be able to fill most or all of the heating requirements for your household.
 As a result, it is highly recommended that you invest in a form of backup heating that is readily available for when the outside temperature drops.
+In most domestic systems, this backup is an integrated electric immersion or resistance heater rather than a separate fuel-based appliance.
 This way, it can pick up the slack when your air source heat pump starts to decline in power and efficiency.

 This is not always a simple question to answer.
 The minimum temperature at which a heat pump can operate efficiently can vary according to the quality of the pump system you have installed.
-For brands and models that are at the lower end of this, the temperature at which the unit is no longer able to extract heat efficiently tends to be around -10 to -15 degrees Celsius.
-For the brands and models that are towards the higher end, you can expect the efficiency to stop at around -18 to -22 degrees Celsius.
+For brands and models that are at the lower end of this, the temperature at which the unit is no longer able to extract heat efficiently tends to be around -10°C to -15°C. For the brands and models that are towards the higher end, you can expect the efficiency to stop at around -18°C to -22°C.

-You may even be lucky enough to find models that will remain efficient up to -25 degrees Celsius.
-However, with systems that fall into this category, it is important to note that they usually use an auxiliary heater in order to maintain its ability to create heat.
-So, while this allows the pump to continue working to heat your home, it is not a cost-effective option.
+You may even be lucky enough to find models that will remain efficient up to -25°C. However, with systems that fall into this category, it is important to note that they usually use an auxiliary heater to maintain output at very low temperatures, which can reduce overall system efficiency.
+So, while this allows the pump to continue working to heat your home, it is not always a cost-effective option.
 Of course, this is more in reference to air source heat pumps than ground source ones.
 This is because the former of the two is installed outside where it is exposed to the air and elements.
-The latter is fitted underground, where is it safe from frost and freezing temperatures, but also where it is surrounded by the natural warmth the ground produces.
+The latter is fitted underground, where temperatures are more stable year-round, but also where it is surrounded by the natural warmth the ground produces.

 Want to Know More?